Causal inference for calibrated scaling interventions on time-to-event processes: Targeted maximum likelihood estimation

 Estimation of \(w^a_t\) is routine (see also next Section \ref{sec:estimation:TMLE:step}).
 We can estimate \(w^{\alpha}_t\) as follows

-where the last equality is only approximate if \(\Lambda^z\) is not continuous. {We emphasize the key simplification in the weight \( w^{\alpha}_t (\Lambda^z)\) shown above: the ratio of intensities reduces to a constant.
+{We emphasize the key simplification in the weight \( w^{\alpha}_t (\Lambda^z)\) shown above: the ratio of intensities reduces to a constant.
 This is a feature of our intervention approach, and contributes to the robustness of the following estimation.}